If you are asking yourself, "Which Amazon Kindle should I buy?" you have come to the right place.

-E-readers are smaller than an iPad and larger than an iPhone, making them easy to transport.
+E-readers are essential for avid readers.
+They are smaller than an iPad and larger than an iPhone, making them easy to transport.
 They are less risky to travel with than an iPad since they are a small fraction of the price.
-They don’t allow you access to other apps, keeping you focused on your book.
+They don't allow you access to other apps, keeping you focused on your book.
 And lastly, they are easier on your eyes than an iPhone or iPad.

 This is a quick comparison of the three Amazon Kindle e-readers currently on the market.

 The Amazon Kindle has a 6" display, is 4.5" wide, weighs 6.1 ounces and is glare-free.
 It has 4 GB of storage (thousands of books) and 167 ppi resolution.
 The front light has 4 LEDs.
 It connects to Wi-Fi and comes in black or white.

 A single charge lasts up to four (4) weeks, based on a half-hour of reading per day with wireless off and the light setting at 13.
 The Amazon Kindle fully charges in approximately 4 hours from a 5W USB power adapter or computer via USB cable.

 This is the most price-effective option for the basics at a great price.

 The Amazon Kindle Paperwhite also has a 6" display, is 4.5" wide, weighs 6.4 ounces and is glare-free.
 The case is a bit taller than the Amazon Kindle at 6.6".
 Unlike the Amazon Kindle, it has a flush front design.

 The Amazon Kindle Paperwhite has options for 8 GB or 32 GB of storage (thousands of books; at least double the storage of the Amazon Kindle) and 300 ppi resolution (almost double the resolution of the Amazon Kindle.
 The front light has 5 LEDs (one more than the Amazon Kindle).